Are you looking for an easy way to add anchor links to your blog posts and pages?

 Step 1.
 Create the anchor link

 First, you’ll need to edit or create a new post or page.
-After that, select the text that you want to change into the anchor link and then click on the ‘Insert Link’ button.
+Then, select the text you want to change into the anchor link and click on the ‘Insert Link’ button.

 After that, you need to add your anchor link with a # prefix followed by the slug you want to use for the link.